What Color Is Lime Juice?

 Phytochemicals, also known as plant compounds, play a crucial role in determining the color of lime juice.
 These natural chemicals are responsible for the vibrant hue that is associated with fresh lime juice.
 By understanding the role of phytochemicals, we can better appreciate the color variations of lime juice and their impact on our perception.

-See also Does Lime Juice Kill Bacteria?
+See also Where Is Lime Juice In Kroger?

 • Phytochemicals primarily serve as pigments in fruits and vegetables, giving them their distinct colors.
 In the case of lime juice, these pigments contribute to its green coloration.